 Australian modern slavery legislation necessitates a rapid response by companies to prioritise supply chain human rights risks.
 THE ICONIC fully supports this legislation and the requirement to publish a Modern Slavery Statement.
 We expect all employees, suppliers and stakeholders to actively support the work involved to eradicate modern slavery and where relevant ensure they meet their relevant modern slavery reporting requirements.
 Our first step in what will be a continuous and rigourous end-to-end process of managing modern slavery in the context of THE ICONIC’s business, has been to perform a top-down risk analysis of both our business operations and the various entry points to our supply chain.
 This analysis of the intersections between known risks, current controls, and opportunities identified to ensure that THE ICONIC is operating to effectively combat any risk of modern slavery and other human rights abuses in our business operations and supply chain.

-To this end, we hosted our first Supplier & Factory Conference in Shenzhen in November 2018 where we provided training for factory managers in health and safety management, as well as human resources management.
+We hosted our first Supplier & Factory Conference in Shenzhen in November 2018 where we provided training for factory managers in health and safety management, as well as human resources management.
 The sessions focused on our supply chain standards, including intractable issues that appear during audit process such as working hours and social insurance.
-The purpose of the conference was to provide factories with information that helps them implement positive change continuously over time.
-Feedback from suppliers was very positive and a range of additional topics were identified as useful for the 2019 sessions.
+Our second Supplier & Factory Conference, took place in August 2019, and provided training on modern slavery risk indicators and issues that may or may not be identified during an audit process, as well as training on other sustainability topics such as packging, more sustainabile materials and responsible chemicals management.
+The purpose of us holding these conferences is to help our partners understand our requirements and provide factories with information that helps them implement positive change in their working environments.

-We also recognise the need to grow the ethical sourcing awareness of our team internally through education that will help them understand the role they have in better buying practices so In 2018 we introduced an extensive program on ethical sourcing as a part of our Buying Academy (an internal education program for our Category Management team), which has been completed by all buyers.
-THE ICONIC Buying Academy is a permanent internal program, so education on ethical sourcing will continue throughout 2019 and beyond.
+We also recognise the need to grow the ethical sourcing awareness within our wider Category Management team through education that will help them understand the role they have in better buying practices.
+In 2018 we introduced an extensive program on ethical sourcing as a part of our Buying Academy (an internal education program for our Category Management team), which has been completed by all our buyers.
+THE ICONIC Buying Academy is a permanent internal program to ensure education on ethical sourcing will continue throughout 2019 and beyond.

-All brand partner agreements include reference to our Supplier Code of Conduct and the minimum standards it sets, however we want to do more to ensure that we are partnering with organisations who are aligned with our core values.
-By 2020, we will develop minimum criteria for brand partners and use these to inform decision making about new brand partnerships no matter the commercial impact.
+All brand partner agreements include reference to our Supplier Code of Conduct and the minimum standards it sets, however we want to do more to ensure that we are partnering with organisations who are aligned with our core values, so by 2020, we will develop minimum criteria for brand partners and use these to inform decision making about new brand partnerships.

 We also know these issues can occur at the raw material stage (e.g. during the farming process) or material processing stage (e.g. during washing or dying of fabric) and that we have a responsibility to address at this level.
-In 2018, we began transitioning to certified organic cotton styles in both our mens and womens apparel own-brands, leveraging the lower water and chemical impacts associated with organic cotton production and providing the corresponding traceability of Chinese mills, dying houses and farms.
-Our current percentage of organic cotton in apparel is 5% of units, with this figure set to grow significantly in 2019 with a wider range of styles planned to achieve greater company targets.
+In 2018, we began transitioning to certified organic cotton styles in both our men’s and women’s apparel own-brands, leveraging the lower water and chemical impacts associated with organic cotton production and providing the corresponding traceability of Chinese mills, dying houses and farms.
+Our current percentage of more sustainable materials—including organic cotton and linen— in our own-brand apparel is around 5% of units.

 Consumer safety, worker health and environmental protection are priorities for THE ICONIC.
 Responsible use of chemicals in our supply chain is essential.
 To ensure safe use, we have embedded a Chemical Standards and Restricted Substances List outlining the requirements our suppliers must adhere to.
 This includes our Manufacturing Restricted Substances List, which is consistent with industry standards and that of many other retailers.
 THE ICONIC expects all suppliers to undertake due diligence to ensure that these standards are being met, including in their own supply chains.